 Of course, viewing the Duomo from the outside is spectacular but getting an inside perspective of this great cathedral is also a must.
 In fact, one of the top things to do in Florence is to climb Brunelleschi’s dome, the views from which are said to be breath-taking.

 Unfortunately, on my own visit to Florence, I was unable to do this as I miss judged how popular the Cathedral is… For one, the queue into the main cathedral (which is free to visit) was several hours long.
 What’s more, You MUST pre-book tickets to climb up the dome.

 I was told that tickets sell out up to three weeks in advance during the summer months!
-Therefore I’d highly suggest pre-booking your tickets to climb the Duomo online. (you can purchase a combination ticket that also provides entry to Giotto’s Campanile and the Baptistery, which are both adjacent to the cathedral, for €18).
+Therefore I’d highly suggest pre-booking your tickets to the Duomo online. (you can purchase a combination ticket that also provides entry to Giotto’s Campanile and the Baptistery, which are both adjacent to the cathedral, for €18).

-3) Tour Palazzo Vecchio –
+3) (Florence in a day) Tour Palazzo Vecchio –

-4) Stroll around Boboli Gardens (Or Giardini di Boboli) –
+4) Stroll around Boboli Gardens (or Giardini di Boboli) –

 TOP TIP: entrance to the gardens costs €10 (or €5 for EU citizens).

-5) Cross Ponte Vecchio bridge –
+5) (One day in Florence) Cross Ponte Vecchio bridge –

 When you google ‘What to do in Florence Italy’ one of the top suggestions is a visit to Ponte Vecchio bridge, the oldest bridge in the city.
 This famous attraction is just a short walk from the Duomo and I actually crossed it several times during my 1 day in Florence.